davidmeadejr/github-curriculum-vitae/README.md

 * ### Builder (Proactive)

+I am innovative and data-driven with standout complex problem-solving skills.
 I also enjoy building with like-minded individuals so you can often find me participating in hackathons.
-Most notably, in Q4 2022 where I was selected as one of 30 out of over 100+ applicants by Google.
-As one of the UK's best and brightest underrepresented thinkers to participate in a data themed hackathon.
-Where I co-founded Nudgewell, a personalised money saving and wellness app for homeowners and housemates.
+Putting these skills to use in 2022 at Google.
+Where I was one of the top 30 underrepresented thinkers in the UK out of over more than 100 candidates.
+Where I co-founded Nudgewell, a personalised money-saving and wellness app.
+Aimed at helping homeowners and housemates during the cost of living crisis.
 Where I created the initial screens and routing using React Native.
-Along with the functionality for interacting with the apps Python and Django built backend.
+While also interacting with the application's backend built with Python and Django.

 <!-- **👣 Footprints**